Paul Scriven, Baron Scriven: Political career

 During the 2015 general election campaign, Lord Scriven made media headlines when he claimed on Twitter that Cameron had privately told Clegg that he did not believe the Conservatives would win a majority in a conversation before the election campaign.
 In the end, the Conservatives won a surprise majority.

 In May 2016, Scriven was again elected onto Sheffield City Council, for the ward of Ecclesall Ward.
 He announced that he would not be seeking re-election to the Council when his term ended in May 2019.

 Scriven became the first man in the modern House of Lords (other than clergymen) to speak without a tie in a debate in July 2017.

 Scriven was joint acting Liberal Democrat frontbench spokesperson for Health in the Lords during 2020 at the start of the Coronavirus pandemic.
 He advocated for an equal partnership between local and national government that he said was vital to deal with public health issues that would arise.
 He also called for a locally led test and trace system along with realistic support for those who are required to self isolate.
 Scriven was outspoken in pursuit of holding Conservative Ministers to account for the cronyism in awarding of contracts during the pandemic via the "fast track" channel.

-In October 2024 Scriven was appointed as the Liberal Democrats frontbench spokesperson for Health in the Lords.
+In October 2024, Lord Scriven was appointed as the Liberal Democrat frontbench spokesperson for Health & Social Care in the House of Lords.
+He stood down from this post in May 2026 to "focus on a national scandal: the 20-year life expectancy gap for those with learning disabilities.